adamd3/StrainQuant/README.md

 ## Introduction

-**OrthoQuant** is a Nextflow pipeline for performing strain-specific bacterial RNA-Seq analysis without a reference genome.
+**StrainQuant** is a Nextflow pipeline for performing strain-specific bacterial RNA-Seq analysis without a reference genome.

 ## Pipeline summary